Query an Azure Cosmos DB container

 The following query doesn't have a filter on the partition key (

 DeviceId).
-Therefore, it must fan-out to all physical partitions where it is run against each partition's index:
+Therefore, it must fan out to all physical partitions where it's run against each partition's index:

 SELECT * FROM c WHERE c.Location = 'Seattle`

 Each physical partition has its own index.
-Therefore, when you run a cross-partition query on a container, you are effectively running one query per physical partition.
-Azure Cosmos DB will automatically aggregate results across different physical partitions.
+Therefore, when you run a cross-partition query on a container, you're effectively running one query per physical partition.
+Azure Cosmos DB automatically aggregates results across different physical partitions.

 The indexes in different physical partitions are independent from one another.
-There is no global index in Azure Cosmos DB.
+There's no global index in Azure Cosmos DB.